 i-Tree Canopy User Guide - Updated 30 April 2020 (PDF, 1.9MB) This guide will walk you through step-by-step how to complete and i-Tree Canopy Assessment and how to use our interactive web map

 i-Tree Canopy Flyer A5 (PDF, 456.8kB) A short flyer describing the project

-i-Tree Canopy Configuration file (BAT, 339.0B) Download this file to help set up your canopy assessment in i-Tree Canopy
+i-Tree Canopy Configuration file (TXT, 339.0B) Download this file to help set up your canopy assessment in i-Tree Canopy